rclone/rclone/MANUAL.md

       --azureblob-msi-client-id string                           Object ID of the user-assigned MSI to use, if any.
 Leave blank if msi_object_id or msi_mi_res_id specified.
       --azureblob-msi-mi-res-id string                           Azure resource ID of the user-assigned MSI to use, if any.
 Leave blank if msi_client_id or msi_object_id specified.
       --azureblob-msi-object-id string                           Object ID of the user-assigned MSI to use, if any.
 Leave blank if msi_client_id or msi_mi_res_id specified.
+      --azureblob-public-access string                           Public access level of a container: blob, container.
       --azureblob-sas-url string                                 SAS URL for container level access only --azureblob-service-principal-file string                  Path to file containing credentials for use with a service principal.
       --azureblob-upload-cutoff string                           Cutoff for switching to chunked upload (<= 256MB).
 (Deprecated)